measure-sh/measure/measure-backend/sql-statements/README.md

 # SQL Statements

-In this directory, you'll find all the SQL statements being used to develop Measure's backend databases.
-Keeping all SQL statements at one place while in-development is helpful for referencing.
+In this directory, you'll find all the adhoq SQL queries being used to develop Measure's backend databases.
+All queries are for reference and ease of access.
+They are not directly accessed or executed by any app.

 ## Linting